orxngc/dots/README.md

 - [x] ~~Update README screenshots / add a video showcase.~~
 </details>

 - [ ] Cleanup/optimize the flake — try to make it take up less disk space.
+Note: partially done, but it's still kinda big.
+I'm going to have to think about this.
 - [ ] Implement proper Android virtualization.
 I want to play Fate/Grand Order on the PC..!
+- [ ] Move hyprpanel to home-manager as soon as Jas-SinghFSU/HyprPanel#47 is merged.

 <details>
 <summary>Last but not least, credits!</summary>